Donald Trump: | Kamala Harris: | Toss Up: |

 The Electoral Map for 2024

-Here’s what’s changed since the last election:
+Here’s what’s changed in the electoral map since the 2020 election:

-• Electoral votes for some states have changed after redistricting.
+- Electoral votes for some states have changed after redistricting.

 For comparison, take a look at the actual 2020 electoral map or what changed from 2020.